Detectify's MCP server — secure, integrated AI for your workflows.

 When vulnerabilities are assessed and identified, the next step entails prioritizing them with internal risk assessments based on CVSS scoring or other frameworks.
 Of course, finding and prioritizing vulnerabilities is far from enough, and action needs to be taken to prevent the most harmful and risky ones from causing too much damage.

 Fortunately, we've got you covered.
 Detectify leverages automation and the expertise of its ethical hacking community to help discover weaknesses in your organization's external attack surface and tech stacks.
-Attack surface management tools like Detectify assists customers in mapping out the technologies discoverable by attackers and simulate automated hacking using attack vectors or payloads provided by a community of 400 ethical hackers.
+AppSec tools like Detectify assists customers in mapping out the technologies discoverable by attackers and simulates automated hacking using attack vectors or payloads provided by a community of 400 ethical hackers.

 Patrick Zimmermann, Information Security Manager, Bühler Group